eyuelfrew/eyuelfrew/README.md

 - 👋 Hi, I’m Eyuel Frew
-- 👀 I’m interested in building web application
-- 🌱 I’m currently learning basics of software(web app) development using MERN thec stack
+- 🌱 I’m currently developing mobile and web apps using latest cutting edge technology's
 - 💞️ I’m looking to collaborate on different project willingly
 - 📫 How to reach me ... eyuelfrew430@gmail.com
-- 😄 Pronouns: blade
 - ⚡ Fun fact: i found a book that says "how to solve 50% of your lifes problem"  and then i bought two!

 <!---